PROPERTIES OF BORAGE

 Is borage a safe plant?

-The presence of alkaloids seems to have a toxic effect in the liver, so it is not advised to use it during long treatments and when it is suspected the existence of a tumour or in case of pregnancy.
+The presence of alkaloids seems to have a toxic effect in the liver, so it is not advised to use it during long treatments and when it is suspected the existence of a tumor or in case of pregnancy.

 Borage present a series of contraindications and side effects that we must know, specially before using it as a medicinal plant.